 Symptoms of optic neuritis usually come on suddenly.
 They include:

 - Blurred vision

 - Blindness in one eye for a short time, especially during an MS flare

 If you start to have any symptoms, let your doctor know.
-IV steroids are generally used to treat the first episode of optic neuritis, but studies suggest that the use of steroids may increase the chance of a recurrence.
+IV steroids are generally used to treat the first episode of optic neuritis, but studies suggest that the use of low-dose oral steroids may increase the chance of a recurrence.
 Although the symptoms can be disturbing, the best treatment may be no treatment at all.

-This happens when the muscles that control an eye movement are not coordinated because one or more of them not working properly.
+This happens when the muscles that control eye movement are not coordinated because one or more of them is not working properly.
 In MS, the problem occurs in the part of the brain that controls the nerves that go to these muscles.
 It may be worse when you’re tired or you strain your eyes, so try to rest them throughout the day.

 Uncontrolled Eye Movements

-People with MS may may develop, small, rapid and repetitive eye movements.
+People with MS may develop small, rapid and repetitive eye movements.
 They may lose control of how they move their eyes up and down or side to side (sometimes described as a quiver).
 The problem is called nystagmus.
 It may be mild or it may be severe enough to keep someone from seeing well.
 Some meds and special eyeglass prisms may ease the condition and improve vision.